Managers' Guidance on Sickness Absence

 - You will advise staff of what support is available to them during their sickness absence, such as referral to Occupational Health or details on the College’s confidential counselling service, Confidential Care.

-- Conducting a return to work meeting with the member of staff after each period of sickness absence.
+- Conducting a return to work meeting with the member of staff after each period of sickness absence, a Sickness absence - return to work meeting checklist will guide you through this.

 - Putting the recommended reasonable workplace adjustments in place.